Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 ## Edit a workflow

-Edit a workflow to modify elements within the workflow, to extend the workflow by adding further actions or to reduce the workflow by removing actions.
+Edit a workflow to modify elements within the workflow, to extend the workflow by adding further transitions or to reduce the workflow by removing transitions.

 ### Prerequisites